 Yet these privacy tools don’t always play nice with Netflix.

-Because Netflix purchases licenses for particular TV shows and movies by country, the selection of content in Netflix libraries across the world varies wildly – the U.S. Netflix library contains 1078 TV shows and 4579 movies; the UK has about half that, with 542 TV series and 2425 films; while Netflix has licensed just 347 TV shows and 1414 movies in Austria.
+Because Netflix purchases licenses for particular TV shows and movies by country, the selection of content in Netflix libraries across the world varies wildly – the U.S. Netflix library contains 1326 TV shows and 4339 movies; the UK has about half that, with 542 TV series and 2425 films; while Netflix has licensed just 178 TV shows and 480 movies in Singapore.

-Tech-savvy users across the globe have traditionally accessed the full breadth of American Netflix anyway by using VPNs, which can be set to display a U.S. location in order to binge-watch the likes of Modern Family and 30 Rock, just two of the dozens of popular shows that aren’t licensed by Netflix for streaming in, for example, the United Kingdom.
+Tech-savvy users across the globe keen on that vast library of U.S. flicks have long accessed the full breadth of American Netflix by using VPNs, which can be set to display a U.S. location in order to binge-watch shows that aren’t licensed for other countries.